Harold Sleigh: Shipping

-In 1898 he chartered the A.U.S.N. steamer Victoria to carry kauri logs from Kaipara, New Zealand, to Port Phillip and pioneered the commercial shipping of horses by the steamer Ashley, and in 1899 opened the live sheep and cattle export trade to Southern Africa when 500 bullocks and 1,000 sheep were sent by the China Mutual Company's steamer Ningchow from Brisbane to Laurenco Marques.
+In 1898 he chartered the AUSNC steamer Victoria to carry kauri logs from Kaipara, New Zealand, to Port Phillip and pioneered the commercial shipping of horses by the steamer Ashley, and in 1899 opened the live sheep and cattle export trade to Southern Africa when 500 bullocks and 1,000 sheep were sent by the China Mutual Company's steamer Ningchow from Brisbane to Laurenco Marques.

 By the end of the century his trade with South Africa had increased immensely, notably by steamers Inchmona, Henley, Florence Pile, Glanton, Beira, Moel Eilian and George Pyman.
 His "Blue Star Line" included steamers Baron Eldon and Venetia.

-In 1902 he floated in London the Colonial Steamship Company to carry freight between Melbourne, Durban, and New Zealand, and was granted a subsidy of £30,000 by the New Zealand Government.
+In 1902 he floated in London the Colonial Steamship Company to carry freight between Melbourne, Durban and New Zealand, and was granted a subsidy of £30,000 by the New Zealand Government.
 In 1909 he won a contract for a fortnightly shipping service between Melbourne and Fiji.

 Sleigh was also a successful ship broker, finding Japanese buyers for the collier Alabama in 1924, Chinese buyers for Corio in 1926, Moorabool and four NZ ships in 1928 and Mawatta in 1937.

 In 1925 Sleigh won the Coastal Shipping Service contract to service the many Northern Territory coastal and island communities from Darwin, using the steamer Kinchela.
 In 1926 he purchased the 500-ton German steamer Mars, renamed Marion Sleigh, as a replacement.

 The contract was terminated within a year and the ship was put into weekly service Sydney–Newcastle.
 In 1932, after a few years lying idle in Sydney Harbour, she was sold and renamed Port Whangarei.

 Petroleum

-According to one account, Sleigh started in the petroleum trade in 1913, when a customer was unable to pay freight on a shipment of motor spirit, and the company took possession of the consignment.
+According to one account, Sleigh started in the petroleum trade in 1913, when a customer was unable to pay freight on a shipment of petrol, and the company took possession of the consignment.

 In 1917 he registered the trade name "Golden Fleece" for "illuminating, heating and lubricating oils, including petrol, benzine and kerosene", and the following year was clearly marketing "benzine" as a fuel for motorcycles.

-He got a Californian oil company to supply four-gallon (US five-gallon) cans of motor spirit, branded "Golden Fleece" to his order (see advertisement, right).
+He orhanised a Californian oil company to supply four-gallon (US five-gallon) cans of petrol, branded Golden Fleece to his order.
 Petrol was in those days shipped, and sold, in four-gallon (18 litre) cans, roughly cubic in shape, two to the wooden case.

-By 1923, shipments of motor spirit were arriving monthly; the March consignment of 13,000 cases (104000 impgal) arrived per Vinita.
+By 1923, shipments of petrol were arriving monthly; the March consignment of 13,000 cases (104000 impgal) arrived on Vinita.
 By June 1926 Golden Fleece fuel was also shipped in 44-gallon drums and dispensed at the garage or service station from a kerbside "bowser".

 In 1930 Sleigh began shipping bulk petrol by the tanker Mexico.

 Promotion

-The company's advertising was initially directed at motorcycle enthusiasts: around 1915 Sleigh became personally interested in motor-cycling, and began sponsoring trophies for the Victorian Motorcycle Club.
+The company's advertising was initially directed at motorcycle enthusiasts; around 1915 Sleigh became personally interested in motor-cycling, and began sponsoring trophies for the Victorian Motorcycle Club.

 In 1923 he sponsored a record-breaking motorcycle ride, Adelaide to Sydney (1280 mi) in 40 hours 9 min.